menaceXnadin/nepse-cli/README.md

 **'nepse' is not recognized (Windows):**

 If you get `'nepse' is not recognized as an internal or external command` after installation:

+**⚠️ Most Common Issue - Microsoft Store Python:**
+If you installed Python from Microsoft Store, this is likely your problem.
+The Microsoft Store version of Python has PATH configuration issues.

+**Solution:**
+1. Uninstall Python from Microsoft Store (Settings → Apps → Python → Uninstall)
+2. Download and install Python from [python.org](https://www.python.org/downloads/)
+3. **Important:** Check "Add Python to PATH" during installation
+4. Reinstall nepse-cli: `pip install nepse-cli`
+5. The `nepse` command should now work without any extra configuration!

+**Other Options if you want to keep Microsoft Store Python:**

 **Option 1: Use Python module syntax (Quick Fix)**
 ```bash